spotinst/help/src/docs/kb/_faqs-for-review.md

 support ticket.
 </code>

-This can happen when the pod has a claim for a specific volume owned by a different instance, and that instance does not have free space for the pod.
+This can happen when the pod has a claim for a specific volume attached to a different instance, and that instance does not have free space for the pod.

 By freeing up space, the pod can be placed on its attached node and can use the volume it claimed.